Ear Trainer

 Keyboard shortcuts on Level 2

-Space (Play), R (Repeat Last), S (Skip), Enter (Submit Answer).
+Space (Play), R (Repeat Last), S (Skip), A (Reveal Answer), Enter (Submit Answer).
 See the consolidated Keyboard shortcuts section below for all levels in one place.

 Level 3 · Sing-First